 Pelvic inflammatory disease (PID) can sometimes lead to serious and long-term problems, particularly if the condition isn't treated with antibiotics quickly.

-But most women with PID who complete their course of antibiotics have no long-term problems.
+But most people with PID who complete their course of antibiotics have no long-term problems.

 Repeated episodes of PID